-A large Turf was put down in 2010 and this has proven to be most popular and is used extensively.
+A large turf was put down in 2010 and this has proven to be most popular and is used extensively.
 We heated the swimming pool ensuring that the pool can be used for all of terms one and four.
-A new large walk in Physical Education shed was built at the end of the Library and we built Rooms 27 and 28.
+A new large walk in physical education equipment shed was built at the end of the library and we built rooms 27 and 28.
 This was a bit ironic as two classrooms that had been on that same site had been removed in 2001 when we added four classrooms above Rooms 5 – 9.
 Heat pumps were installed in all classrooms and a verandah was built in front of Rooms 1-5.

 In 2013 the school was re fenced.
 Although this cost $130,000 there was no cost to the school as it was a result of having a child who was a "runner.”
-We re roofed part of the Hall, parts of Rooms 1-5, the Library and Adminstration block.
+We re roofed part of the hall, parts of rooms 1-5, the library and administration block.

-Knighton has a history of staff member with long service.
+Knighton has a history of staff members with long service.
 In 2012 Coryn Knapper and Diane Vernall both retired after more than twenty years at Knighton.

 In 2015 – 2016 we relooked at the Knighton Way and the school motto.
 We consulted widely The Knighton Way remained the same but we identified 6 core beliefs and changed the motto slightly.